Bishal-Pahari/FIDS_staff-panel/README.md

 # FIDS Staff Panel

-The FIDS Staff Panel is a web application designed for airport staff to manage and update flight information display system (FIDS) data.
-This repository contains the source code for the FIDS Staff Panel application.
+The FIDS Staff Panel is a web application developed specifically for airport staff to efficiently manage and update data within the Flight Information Display System (FIDS).
+The source code for this application is stored within this repository, which was created as part of a college project.

 ## Associated FIDS Repository